Siddharha/Flutter-API-Call/README.md

 # api_call_demo

-A new Flutter application.
+A Simple Flutter App Demo

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project shows how to call simple API req. using Http library.

 A few resources to get you started if this is your first Flutter project: